FAQ – CISA Club

 Will college age players be eligible to participate?

 Yes, at the conclusion of your spring semester and upon your return to Peoria you will be eligible to participate in training sessions and matches – restricted only by age/birthdate limitations laid out by tournament or State officials.
-Please contact our offices directly via email or telephone, firstname.lastname@example.org or 309-677-CISA, to communicate your interest in participating.
+Please contact our offices directly via email or telephone, firstname.lastname@example.org to communicate your interest in participating.